Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Survey on DMOPs Benchmarks

 \section{Survey on DMOPs Benchmarks}

-Suitable benchmark problems are crucial for evaluating the performance of DMOPs solvers.
+Suitable benchmark problems are crucial for evaluating the performance of DMOP solvers.
 Studies on DMOO benchmarks can be divided into four categories.
-The earlier category introduces dynamics on the basis of some well-known static multi-objective optimization problems.
+Early work introduces dynamics to some well-known static multi-objective optimization problems.
 For example, Farina et al. developed the FDA test suite~\cite{J_TEVC_farina2004dynamic} based on the static ZDT~\cite{J_ECJ_zitzler2000comparison} and DTLZ~\cite{C_CEC_deb2002scalable} problems.
 Jin and Sendhoff~\cite{C_EvoWS_jin2004constructing} aggregated multiple static objectives and simulated dynamics by changing the weight of each objective.
-The ZJZ~\cite{C_EMO_zhou2007predictionbased} benchmarks improved the FDA by considering nonlinear correlation between decision variables and Mehnen~\cite{R_mehnen2006evolutionary} proposed a new generic scheme DTF, which is a generalized FDA function.
+The ZJZ~\cite{C_EMO_zhou2007predictionbased} benchmark improved the FDA by considering nonlinear correlation between decision variables and Mehnen~\cite{R_mehnen2006evolutionary} proposed a new generic scheme DTF, which is a generalized FDA function.

 To diversify problem properties, subsequent studies consider special and difficult test scenarios.
 For instance, the cases with time-varying numbers of decision variables and objectives were investigated in~\cite{J_ISCI_huang2011dynamic}.
 The test suites in~\cite{C_CIDUE_helbig2013benchmarks, J_CSUR_helbig2014benchmarks, J_TCYB_zhou2014population, C_CEC_biswas2014evolutionary} simulated various complicated PS and disconnected PF.
-A common feature of these benchmarks is each dimension of the PS holding a separate geometry.
+A common feature of these benchmarks is that each dimension of the PS has a separate geometry.
 This kind of PS geometry is not intuitive and makes the static problem difficult to solve.